-The department will provide up to \$200 to cover the cost of master's thesis research.
-Only MA students are eligible for master's thesis support.
-Doctoral students who elect to write a masters thesis are not eligible for this support.
+The department will provide up to \$400 to help cover the cost of dissertation research and up to \$250 to cover the cost of master's thesis research.
 These funds are to be used to assist in the collection of data, including payment to participants if the research requires a population not readily available at the University.
 All equipment, books, software, tests, etc that are purchased with department funds becomes the property of the department.
 These funds are provided in the form of reimbursements for expenses, not cash grants or up-front money paid to vendors.
 Therefore, keep good records of your expenses, including all receipts.
 Only original receipts (not photocopies) will be accepted.